Understanding Credit When Shopping For Mortgage

 Credit Inquiries are divided into two sections:

-- When you apply for credit cards, auto loans, and mortgage loans, those are considered hard credit inquiries.
+- When you apply for credit cards, auto loans, and mortgage loans, those are considered hard credit inquiries

 Hard Credit Inquiries

 - the first mortgage company that will do a credit pull on credit

-- However, if you apply to multiple mortgage lenders in within a 30 days time frame, most of the mortgage credit inquiries after the third hard credit pull will have no impact on your credit scores.
+- However, if you apply to multiple lenders in within a 30 days time frame, most of the mortgage credit inquiries after the third hard credit pull will have no impact on credit scores

-- Same with credit cards as well as auto loans.
+- Same with credit cards as well as auto loans

-- You can have 30 plus hard mortgage credit inquiries in a 14 day period and FICO will only count it as one hard credit pull credit inquiry.
+Can have 30 plus hard mortgage credit inquiries in a 14 day period and FICO will only count it as one hard credit pull credit inquiry.